-The Canterbury Journey represents a major five-year development of the Cathedral.
+The Canterbury Journey represents a major five-year development of the Cathedral, of which we are now just over 18 months into.
 The programme will conserve and safeguard this beautiful building’s heritage for future generations and enrich the experience of those who visit.

 This essential work is possible thanks to a Heritage Lottery Fund total grant of £13.8 million and the generosity of trusts and individuals in the UK and USA who have given £10.9 million through the Canterbury Cathedral Trust. £250,000 was donated by The Friends of Canterbury Cathedral.

-A new Welcome Centre will provide information, ticketing services and a shop with a free to enter Viewing Gallery offering stunning never-before-seen views of the Cathedral and Precincts as well as interpretation.
+A new Welcome Centre will provide information, ticketing services and a shop with a free to enter Viewing Gallery offering stunning never-before-seen views of the Cathedral and Precincts and interpretation.

-A purpose-built Community Space will host a range of community activities and events.
+A purpose-built Community Studio will host a range of community activities and events.